skatkov/devtui/README.md

 ## 💡 Why DevTUI?

- - 🧰 Unified experience – Replace scattered tools with a single interface
+ - 🧰 Unified experience – Replace scattered tools with a single app
  - 🔒 Privacy-focused – Everything runs locally, no data ever leaves your computer
  - 🌐 Offline support – No internet?
 No problem
  - ⌨️ Built for the terminal – No need to reach for your mouse or browser